MXM (musical duo)

-MXM is a South Korean duo under Brand New Music that consists of members Lim Young-min and Kim Dong-hyun.
+MXM was a South Korean duo under Brand New Music that consisted of members Lim Young-min and Kim Dong-hyun.

 History

 Pre-debut

 Lim Young-min and Kim Dong-hyun met as trainees under Brand New Music.
 They represented the agency alongside Lee Dae-hwi and Park Woo-jin in Produce 101 Season 2.
 When the show ended, neither of the two earned a spot in the project unit Wanna One: Young-min finished 15th overall, while Dong-hyun was eliminated prior to finale, placing 28th.

 On July 12, it was announced that Young-min and Dong-hyun would debut as a project unit, with both having signed exclusive contracts with Brand New Music before Produce 101 and becoming members of Brand New Boys.
 The name MXM reportedly stands for both "Mix and Match" and "More x More".
 The former refers to the duo's compatibility as a group despite contrasting qualities, while the latter refers to their determination to develop as a duo.
 On July 27, they released a two-track promotional single titled "Good Day".
 Dong-hyun wrote the lyrics of the single's second track "I Just Do" with Young-min, as well as arranging and producing it with Brand New Music producer, Kiggen.